Written byConnie Yang

 In that case, you have no other choice except to reformat the SD card to make it show up on your computer again.
 However, the bad news is that reformatting the SD card brings the consequence of losing all files on the SD card.
 If you don't want to lose the irreplaceable and pressure photos, audio, or videos on the SD card, you have to use a data recovery tool to help you get the files off the corrupted SD card before formatting.

-iBoysoft Data Recovery is a professional SD card recovery software.
+iBoysoft Data Recovery is the best recovery software for SD cards.
 It supports recovering data from corrupted or RAW SD, Micro SD, SDHC, and SDXC cards of different brands, such as SanDisk, Toshiba, Kingston, Lexar, PNY, Transcend, etc.

 Best SD Card Recovery Software - iBoysoft Data Recovery